Do I need a commercial device which is approved and legal-for-trade, to conduct business?

 If I have a problem with my device, whom should I contact?

 You should contact a meter or scale repair company if you suspect there is a problem with your device.
-Check our Registered Service Agency list or local phone directory/yellow pages for repair companies.
+Device repair agencies are usually listed in a local phone directory or yellow pages.
 The Arkansas Bureau of Standards does not repair devices.

 How accurate are gas/diesel pumps?